sebivenlo/esd-2024-jit-compiler/documents/README.md

 #### 6. Real-World Use Cases of JIT (5-10 mins)

+When thinking about what the use cases for the JIT compiler are, we have to understand the code of the software.
+JIT compilation is particularly beneficial in scenarios where code needs to be executed repeatedly or where runtime optimization is crucial.
+Some common use cases include

+1. Virtual Machines: Many popular programming languages, such as Java, .NET, and Python, rely on JIT compilation to execute their programs efficiently.
+The JIT compiler in these virtual machines translates the bytecode into machine code, providing performance benefits without sacrificing portability.
+2. Dynamic Languages: JIT compilation is especially advantageous for dynamic languages like JavaScript and Ruby.
+These languages often execute code that is generated or modified at runtime, and a JIT compiler can optimize this code based on the actual runtime behavior.
+3. Gaming and Graphics: JIT compilation is widely used in gaming and graphics programming.
+It allows for real-time optimization of complex algorithms, such as rendering or physics simulations, to achieve smooth and responsive gameplay.

 Web Browsers (JavaScript Engines)

 Use Case: JavaScript engines (e.g., Google V8, Mozilla SpiderMonkey) in modern web browsers use JIT compilation to improve the execution speed of JavaScript code in web applications.